-KV · Cloudflare Workers docs
+KV

 "stream": A ReadableStream.

-For simple values it often makes sense to use the default
+For simple values, it often makes sense to use the default

 "text" type which provides you with your value as a string.
-For convenience a
+For convenience, a

 "json" type is also specified which will convert a JSON value into an object before returning it to you.
-For large values you can request a
+For large values, you can use

-ReadableStream, and for binary values an
+ArrayBuffer for binary values.

 For large values, the choice of